Directed Studies Research Internship

 The Directed Studies Research Internship is an opportunity to enhance your education, professional growth, and to allow further insight into what conducting research is all about.
 You'll participate in a research environment with a professor of your choice.
 Details of each research internship will be unique, and will be listed on the student’s transcript according to the name given to the internship (E.g. ‘Physical activity and diabetes prevention’).

-This internship opportunity offers the student a unique experience in research culture at the University of Manitoba.
-The student will have the ability to construct their course syllabus and project outline in consultation with their advising professor.
+This internship opportunity offers an experience in research culture at the University of Manitoba.
+You cab construct your course syllabus and project outline in consultation with your advising professor.

 How to Register